5 Reasons to Study Psychology in High School

 4. Psychology could be a college major or career choice for you

 “Make a career in psychology?
 I don’t want to become a therapist!”
-While we often associate psychologists with therapists, there is so much more to the psychology field than working as a therapists.
+While we often associate psychologists with therapists, there is so much more to the psychology field than working as a therapist.
 People with psychology degrees work in research and development, marketing, coaching, education, human resources, social work, real estate, and much more.
 This comes back to the theme of the broad appeal of psychology—because psychology is the study of the human mind, it has applications across a variety of fields.
-So, even if your child has no intentions to be a therapist, there is still a tremendous career-applicability for psychological studies.
+So, even if your child has no intentions to be a therapist, there is still a tremendous career applicability for psychological studies.

 5. Psychology helps you learn more about yourself

 “Know thyself.”
 This saying was carved in the court of the Temple of Delphi in ancient Greece, the oracle where the Greeks came seeking wisdom.
 True wisdom begins with understanding oneself and one’s motivations.
 In the Catholic faith, we have been taught to examine our consciences as a regular part of our spiritual lives.
-Psychology aids the process of self-discovery by shedding light on why you feel or act certain ways.
+Psychology aids the process of self-discovery by shedding light on why you feel or act in certain ways.
 It can give you the tools you need to break negative habits or patterns of thought.
 Elevated by grace, psychology can be a valuable tool in understanding yourself.

 As you can see, there are many excellent reasons to consider studying psychology.
 Homeschool Connections has several live and recorded options for psychology classes online for Catholic homeschoolers (click on the hyperlink to browse and learn more).